What’s the difference between Commercial and Residential?

 Credit score is still highly important for commercial lenders, because it conveys your ability to handle money and credit well.
 Although the rates differ, we typically want to see at least 680 or higher for a credit score.

 Loan to value is much more valued in commercial real estate lending than residential.
 As mentioned earlier, we prefer our borrowers are not over-leveraged and they have significant equity in the deal.
 Typically, we will want a minimum of 70% loan to value (LTV) on a deal so we have 30% equity in case we need to foreclose and re-sell the property.

 Exclusive to commercial investing, the debt service coverage ratio, or DSCR, is a ratio used to look at the properties ability to generate cash flow.
 Essentially, the DSCR compares the total income that comes in (not including the mortgage payment) with the payment on all debts.
 Here is the simple formula…

 DSCR = (Net Operating Income) / (Debt Service)

 SpotOn Financial will consider all commercial cash flowing properties.
-We look for the bank quality properties (multi-family, office, retail, and mixed use) we also like gas stations, C-stores, single purpose, church or religious properties, auto repair, and car dealerships.
+We look for the bank quality properties such as multi-family, office, retail, and mixed use.
+We also like gas stations, C-stores, single purpose, church or religious properties, auto repair, and car dealerships.